zehrabajramii/SoulSync-AIEmotionalSupport/README.md

 5. **Submit a Pull Request** ✅

 ## ✨ **Support & Credits**
-SoulSync is built with passion and dedication to support mental well-being.
+SoulSync is built with passion and dedication by a group of three: Gresa Salihi, Zehra Bajrami, and Isra Osmani, to support mental well-being.

 💜 **Made with care to help people navigate their emotions and find support!**